 Exterior and interior

 You might want to consider paying an independent vehicle inspector to check the car as well.
 This gives extra peace of mind and any problems they find might be useful bargaining tools for you.

 The AA, the RAC and a number of other companies provide such services.
 However, there’s a limit to what they check and they can’t be held responsible if additional faults are found later.

 - Check all the panels fit perfectly.
 If they don’t, the car might have been in an accident.

 - Don’t forget the windscreen – chips and cracks here could cost hundreds of pounds to repair.

 - Check the tyres and spare wheel.
 The minimum legal tread depth should be 1.6mm across the width of the tyre.
-This can easily be done with a 20p coin – watch a video on how to at the First Time Driver website.
+This can easily be done with a 20p coin – if the tyre tread hides the outer ring on the coin, your tyres ok.
+Find out more on TyreSafe’s website.

 - If the tyres are worn more on one side than the other, the wheel alignment might need adjusting, or it could be something more serious.

 - Look for excessive exhaust smoke and unusual noises.
 Check the car’s Vehicle Identification Number (VIN).
 Make sure that it hasn’t been tampered with and matches the number on the V5C registration certificate (log book).

 Did you know?